 Dr Sharon Cooper leads a group with expertise on the use of controlled crystallisation strategies to provide crystalline products with well-defined size, morphology and polymorphic form.
 Crystallisation from the confined volumes of emulsions and microemulsions are used to obtain a wide range of crystalline materials under ambient conditions.
 These include pharmaceuticals, inorganic nanocrystals and macromolecules.
 The ability to obtain thermodynamic control of crystallisation in microemulsions, so that the most stable polymorph of a drug can be found, is of particular importance.
 Small and wide angle X-ray scattering (SAXS and WAXS), laser light scattering, FTIR, ESEM, TEM and optical microscopy techniques are used to follow the crystallisation process and characterise the products.

-Dr Ivana Evans (Functional Organic Materials)
+Professor Ivana Evans (Functional Organic Materials)

-Dr Ivana Evans is the leader of a group with expertise in polymorphism across the chemical spectrum, from functional inorganic oxides to small-molecule organics.
+Prof. Ivana Evans is the leader of a group with expertise in polymorphism across the chemical spectrum, from functional inorganic oxides to small-molecule organics.
 In particular, the work on functional organic materials focusses on systems where dynamics of protons in strong hydrogen bonds induces polymorphism, phase transitions, or imparts specific physical properties (such as ferroelectricity).

 This work relies on a number of experimental and computational techniques, including synthesis (solid state, solvothermal, crystal growth), crystallographic characterisation (powder and single crystal X-ray and neutron diffraction, in-situ non-ambient diffraction) and computational modelling (ab initio molecular dynamics).